Viewing this page on your device?

 I use small photos to illustrate the information and activities that I share, and you will have a much better experience on this website if you can view the images.

-Use these core exercises for kids to develop your child's core strength and stability.Having good core strength can help your child sit well at a desk, and helps provide a stable base for gross and fine motor tasks.
+These core exercises for kids may help develop your child's core strength and stability.Having good core strength can help your child sit well at a desk, and helps provide a stable base for gross and fine motor tasks.

 As an occupational therapist and homeschooling mom, I have used these exercises in the schools where I have worked, as well as